 - Offers candidates a new professional network within a class of their peers

-The 4+1 Option allows a University of Tampa undergraduate Education major to begin two courses (up to 8 credits) from the M.Ed. program in their last two semesters of undergraduate study.
+The Bachelor's-to-Master's option allows a University of Tampa undergraduate education major to begin two courses (up to 8 credits) from the M.Ed. program in their last two semesters of undergraduate study.
 See UT's online catalog for requirements.